KimDuWon-c/Capstone-Design/readme.md

-It is a project using Open source dangerzone adding HWP file extension a lot of koreans use.
+It is a project utilizing Open source 'Dangerzone'

+In this project, adding HWP file extension a lot of koreans use.

-Convert hwp to html through pyhwp and html to pdf throught wkhtmltopdf.
+Convert hwp to html through pyhwp and html to pdf through wkhtmltopdf.

 Must install Korean Package.